Johnson's background meant he struggled to meet the race report request - ExBulletin

 Johnson’s background meant he struggled to meet the race report request

-Boris Johnson’s track record meant he struggled to respond to a controversial report from the Commission on Racial and Ethnic Disparities and as prime minister he conceded the race was tough for me, his chairman has claimed.
+Oris Johnson’s background meant he struggled to respond to a controversial Commission on Racial and Ethnic Disparities report and as prime minister he conceded the race was tough for me, his chairman has claimed .

-The claims were made in an interview with Committees Chairman Lord Sewell in The House magazine.
+The claims were made in an interview with commission chairman Lord Sewell in The House magazine.

 Lord Sewell reportedly said former Prime Minister Mr Johnson’s poor track record of making statements about race left him with a problem over how to respond to the report when it came out in 2021, adding that he had said in a meeting that the race was difficult for me.